troy896/magisk-files/note.md

-## Magisk 43e8fee1-delta by HuskyDG
+## Magisk c9701e58-delta by HuskyDG

 ### What is new?

-- Bootloop protector will reboot your device into recovery to let you do some stuffs before reboot if you have bootloop.
-It is also good for devices with broken volume button.
-It is still triggering Core-Only mode if you reboot back into system.
+- Minor fixes

 ### Diff from official